-TERM OF AGREEMENT

-Effective Date

-The Effective Date of this Agreement is July 1, 2022.

 Term

 The Term of this Agreement shall commence on July 1, 2022 and shall end as of midnight on June 30, 2032, unless extended by the WPWMA as provided in the following section.
 If this Agreement is extended by the WPWMA, the Term of this Agreement shall include any such extension periods.